-Landscaping companies, garden supplies, and snow removal services are just some of the small businesses that face seasonal cash flow challenges.
+Landscaping companies, garden supplies, and snow removal services are just some small businesses that face seasonal cash flow challenges.

 Some options for seasonal businesses to improve cash flow include:

 - Offering an installment payment plan at a discount.
-For example, offer 20% off for customers who pay for a landscaping package in full in December.
+For example, offer 20% off for customers who pay for a full landscaping package in December.

-- Diversify your services and/or products by expanding to include non-seasonal yet related items, such as Christmas light installations or outdoor holiday decorating services.
+- Diversify your services and products by expanding to include non-seasonal yet related items, such as Christmas light installations or outdoor holiday decorating services.

 - Launch or expand your website to include passive income streams such as advertisements, affiliate income, or digital products